hackingmaterials/rocketsled/README.md

 ## Get up and running

+####Get familiar with FireWorks
-Have a complex workflow you need to execute?
+Have a complex scientific workflow you need to execute?
+Don't know about FireWorks?
 [Read more about how to use FireWorks.] (https://pythonhosted.org/FireWorks/)
 **TurboWorks is implemented as a single [FireTask] (https://pythonhosted.org/FireWorks/guide_to_writing_firetasks.html) in Fireworks**
 It will be executed as part of a FireWork, which is part of a workflow.

-Have a mongod instance running [via MongoDB, read more about MongoDB here](https://docs.mongodb.com/getting-started/shell/)
+####Get familiar with MongoDB
+Don't know about MongoDB? [read about and download MongoDB here] (https://docs.mongodb.com/getting-started/shell/) Once you have a MongoDB database set up, start the `mongod` process by typing `mongod` into a terminal, or, if your database is stored somewhere besides the default db location, use `mongod --dbpath path/to/my/database/data`

+####Running a basic example
+1. Navigate to your `TurboWorks` directory.
+2. Go to `examples/Tutorial_integer_example`

 *coming soon*

-### Implementing your own Optimization Algorithms
+## Implementing your own Optimization Algorithms
 *coming soon*